mwojick/2D-Portal/README.md

 ### Technical Challenge

 The most difficult technical challenge for this project was translating the users coordinates and velocities when they go through portals.
-The collision detection algorithm used for this project returns a letter based on the side that the box was hit on.
+The collision detection algorithm used for this project returns a letter based on the side that the first box was hit on (b, t, r, l for bottom, top, right, and left, respectively).
 Using this information, I take the side that the exit portal was shot on and use that to determine how to teleport the player.
 For instance, one of the cases in the switch statement for my teleport function is as follows:

 ```JavaScript
 export const teleport = (player, box1, box2) => {